SSEKPIUS/Microverse-Portfolio/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- Big thantk to Microverse and all the student teams that contributed in any form
+- Big thanks to Microverse and all the student teams that contributed in any form

 ## 📝 License
 This project is [MIT](./LICENSE) licensed.